26-lion/Anomaly-Detection-Using-Autoencoders/README.md

 ## Implementation

-I have used this technique in this repository to identify plant leaves having disease or not.Diseased leaves are classifies as anomalies and hence are outliners to the dataset.
-The file "Neural Networks.ipynb" contains the code for Autoencoder and Classfication model.
+I have used this technique in this repository to identify plant leaves having disease or not.Diseased leaves are classified as anomalies and hence are outliners to the dataset.
+The file "Neural Networks.ipynb" contains the code for Autoencoder and Classfication model for the leaves.For testing purposes a frontend was designed with neural network as backend and deployed on the local network.